 - Phaseout starts at $193,000 if married, filing jointly

 - Married couples filing jointly become ineligible for the deduction when income reaches $203,000

 - The 2018 figures were $189,000 and $199,000

 The deadline for making contributions to IRA’s for tax year 2019 was extended to July 15, 2020 as part of the IRS’ tax deadline extension due to the global pandemic.
-This means you still have time to potentially lower your 2018 tax bill by making a tax-deductible IRA contribution if you qualify.
-You can even open a new IRA between now and April 15 and make contributions for tax year 2018 if you don’t currently have one established.
+This means you still have time to potentially lower your 2019 tax bill by making a tax-deductible IRA contribution if you qualify.
+You can even open a new IRA between now and July 15 and make contributions for tax year 2019 if you don’t currently have one established.

 You don’t have to wait until tax season either.
-You can allocate any contributions you make between now and April 15th of next year for tax year 2019.
-This will enable you to get a jump start on retirement saving this year and potentially maximize tax savings on your 2019 return.
+You can allocate any contributions you make between now and the deadline of April 15th of next year for tax year 2020.
+This will enable you to get a jump start on retirement saving this year and potentially maximize tax savings on your 2020 return.

 Tip: Automate Your IRA Contributions

 One way to ensure that you max out IRA contributions every year is to arrange for money to be transferred from a checking account into your IRA electronically each month.
 This way, you don’t have to exert mental energy each month – your contributions are made automatically.
 Sometimes this is referred to as “paying yourself first,” which is what you’re doing when you contribute to an employer sponsored retirement plan like a 401(k).

 Are you on track for the retirement you want?
 Use Personal Capital’s free Retirement Planner tool and see where you stand.